jrgochan/jrgochan.github.io/content/travel/2023/imca_cat/days/one.md

 weight = 1
 bookCollapseSection = false
 bookHidden = false
-draft = false
+draft = true
 categories = ["taxonomy", "content"] tags = "tutorial"
 +++

+### IF you remember
+ask todd if he'd be ok with listing off some tags

 ### Todd Hastings
-- Kentucky
+- University of Kentucky
 - open source hardware and software for electron beam lithography....
   - Todd cares about this.
   - maybe start doing it in 6-7 years?
 Has stuff to finish.